 Because I never throw anything away—I had this roll of scrap carpet in the basement just waiting for a purpose.

-As a temporary solution I used some Gorilla tape to secure the carpet.
-I wanted to make sure Louie the nervous Nellie would actually use the ramp before I made it permanent.
+As a temporary solution I used some Gorilla tape to secure the carpet on the pet ramp.
+I wanted to make sure Louie the nervous Nellie would actually use it before I made it permanent.

 DIY Indoor Pet Ramp

-Sure enough, he took to it right away!
+You can see in this video that Louie took to the pet ramp on the sofa right away!
 I was shocked and amazed.
 For about 2 years I’ve been picking Louie up so he can get on the love seat with me.
 You can see he likes to lay on the back of the love seat so he can look out the window.

 Options for geriatric pets

-If you have these issues, another option would be to remove the feet from your furniture.
+- Take the feet off your sofa If you have these issues, another option would be to remove the feet from your furniture.
 My former couch was about 1 1/2 inches lower to the ground, making it easier for this little guy.
-Sometimes just an inch or two makes a big difference.
+Sometimes just an inch or two makes a big difference for your geriatric pet.

 EDITED TO ADD